-- Do promote special posts, like a discount or giveaway.
+- To promote special posts, like a discount or giveaway.
 These types of posts tend to get more clicks.

 - Do promote posts to people who aren’t currently followers in order to expand your reach beyond your current followers.

-- Use a watermark so that even if someone downloads your photo, it’s still obvious it is yours.
+- Use a watermark Even if someone downloads your photo, it’s still obvious it is yours.
 You can even put your website address on the photo, so if it somehow gets disconnected from your page, people can still find the photographer behind that photo.

 Finally, all your social media efforts should work to help shape your brand as a whole.
 It’s easy to get caught up in social media and share posts that don’t reflect what your brand represents.

-- Share behind-the-scenes photos too.
-The images you worked so hard to create are great to share on social media.
-But, looks behind the scene help to build up your brand’s reputation too.
-Share a photo of yourself taking a picture, or a look at what your studio set-up looks like.
+- Share behind-the-scenes photos too The images you worked so hard to create are great to share on social media.
+But, looks behind the scene helps to build up your brand’s reputation too.
+Share a photo of yourself taking a picture or a look at what your studio set-up looks like.
 Share a photo of your computer and cup of coffee as you edit photos.
 A behind-the-scenes look can be helpful for building your brand too.

-Conclusion: Social Media For Photographers Is A Great Tool, When It’s Done Right
+Social Media for Photographers Is a Great Tool When Done Right